 Goldman’s deep experience in California includes four campaigns for Governor, numerous statewide and local ballot initiatives, and over a dozen winning legislative races — including the pivotal 2016 victory that gave Democrats a super-majority in the State Senate.

 In addition to campaign work, Goldman has advised a wide range of advocacy organizations and non-profits, including United Way Los Angeles, SEIU, and the Internet Association.

-Until 2007, Goldman was a partner at the former Washington, DC media firm Doak, Carrier, O’Donnell, Goldman and Associates, Inc. He currently lives in Los Angeles with his wife Rebecca and two sons.
+Until 2007, Goldman was a partner at the former Washington, DC media firm Doak, Carrier, O’Donnell, Goldman and Associates, Inc. He currently lives in New York with his wife Rebecca and two sons.

 Winning tough races from U.S. Senate down to local offices for candidates, progressive organizations and labor, Lowe’s ads have been recognized by The Washington Post, MSNBC, Roll Call, CNN, ABC News and others as “compelling”, “pitch-perfect” and “raising eyebrows”.